Sohail Sameer

 Sohail Sameer is a Pakistani actor who appears in television series and films.
 He began his career as a child actor on PTV.
 He got recognition for his role as Nazakat Ali in Hum TV's 2018 romantic comedy Suno Chanda.

 Early life

 Born in Lahore and brought up in Rawalpindi by an uncle, he matriculated from the F. G. Sir Syed College and later graduated from the Government College Asghar Mall before going into acting after being spotted by Savera Nadeem.

+Career

+He began his career as a model in 2002.